 The present value of expected future pension payments may be calculated from the perspective of different parties, recognizing that different parties may have different measurement purposes.
 For example, the present value of expected future payments could be calculated from the perspective of an outside creditor or the entity responsible for funding the plan.
-The outside entity may desire a discount rate consistent with other measurements of importance to the creditor even though those other measurements may have little or no importance to the entity funding the plan.
+The outside creditor may desire a discount rate consistent with other measurements of importance to the creditor even though those other measurements may have little or no importance to the entity funding the plan.

-- 3.10 Selecting a Compensation Increase Assumption-Compensation is a factor in determining participants' benefits in many pension plans.
+3.10 Selecting a Compensation Increase Assumption-Compensation is a factor in determining participants' benefits in many pension plans.
 Also, some actuarial cost methods take into account the present value of future compensation.
 Generally, a participant's compensation will increase over the long term in accordance with inflation, productivity growth, and merit adjustments.
 The assumption used to measure the anticipated year-to-year change in compensation is referred to as the compensation increase assumption.
 It may be a single rate, it may vary by age or service, or it may vary over future years.

-The actuary should consider the following factors when selecting a compensation increase assumption. - 3.10.1 Data-The actuary should review available compensation data.
-These data may include the following:
+When selecting a compensation increase assumption, the actuary should address the following factors: